 • Low credit limit

-• You set your own credit limit
+• You set your credit limit

-• Accept low credit score
+• Accept low credit scores.

 Unsecured Credit Cards